nksaraf/use-monaco/README.md

 ## Working with workers

-`monaco-editor` is already using a bunch of workers for typescript, etc. You can add custom workers to offload work from the main thread.
+`monaco-editor` is already using a bunch of workers for languages like typescript, html, css as well some editor services.
+You can add custom workers to offload work for your custom functionality from the main thread.
+This can ensure that the UI  doesn't lag or your typing experience is not harmed by these computations like linting, etc. happening.
 You can register workers in your components using the `monaco.worker` api available on the main thread.
+Workers are also used to provide core language functionality to monaco by registering providers to things like hover, auto-complete, validation, formatting, etc. There is an easy API to enable this as well provided by `use-monaco`.

 ```typescript
 // Register the worker in onLoad or in an effect (remember to cleanup)